marcospm92/PySB/README.md

 Functions used to generate different reports, with the posibility of sending via email or exporting in pdf.

-### - CM: Charge Management:
+### - EM: Earning Management:

-Functions used to control every charge, every client payment.
+Functions used to control every earning, every client payment.
 Different filtering of lists, etc.

  - Changelog: